typedb/typedb-docs/09-schema/01-concepts.md

 You can even reuse your original query/file (e.g. `schema.tql`) that was used to create the original schema.
-By adding concepts to the original query and executing it again you will achieve the same result — any concepts that were created by the original request will not be created again (doubled) but the newly added concepts will be added to the schema.
+By adding concepts to the original query and executing it again you will achieve the same result — any concepts that were created by the original request will not be created again (duplicated) but the newly added concepts will be added to the schema.
 Thus, running the same query a second time will have no effect (i.e. it is idempotent).

 <div class="note">
 [Important]
 You can only add concepts this way.
 Do not try to modify existing concepts or delete by modifying the query and launching it again.
 </div>

 ### Deleting from a schema with Undefine